History of the Golden State Warriors: 1985–1997: The "Run TMC" era

 The season after that, however, saw a rift form between Webber, Sprewell and Nelson.
 All three soon left the team, and the organization went into a tailspin.
 1994–95 was the first season under former team owner Chris Cohan.
+The Warriors earned the first overall pick in the 1995 NBA draft, but chose Joe Smith over future all-stars Kevin Garnett, Rasheed Wallace, Jerry Stackhouse and Antonio McDyess.
+Smith would play with the Warriors until 1998 before playing for 12 other teams in 16 seasons.
+Hardaway was then traded to the Miami Heat midway through the 1995–96 season, and the Warriors under head coach Rick Adelman won only 36 games that season.
 While the Oakland Coliseum underwent a complete renovation, the 1996–97 Golden State Warriors played their home games in the San Jose Arena in San Jose, California, struggling to a 30–52 finish.
 Sprewell was suspended for the remainder of the 1997–98 season for choking head coach P. J. Carlesimo during a team practice in December 1997.
 He would not play until he was dealt in January 1999 to the New York Knicks for John Starks, Chris Mills and Terry Cummings.
+Meanwhile, Mullin was traded to the Indiana Pacers during the 1997 offseason, severing the last link to the Run TMC era.